Skip to main content

 MK-677 (Ibutamoren) Oral GHS-R Agonist Oral Capsule Muscle Mass, Bone Density, Sleep Sustained GH/IGF-1 elevation; can lead to more notable insulin resistance.

-In every case, the impact of a GHS on is a direct extension of its mechanism.
+In every case, the impact of a GHS on metabolic health is a direct extension of its mechanism.
 By stimulating the body’s own GH, these therapies initiate a shift in fuel partitioning.
 This shift favors the burning of fat, an effect that is often a primary goal of therapy.

 The concurrent decrease in insulin sensitivity is an integral part of this biological process.
 For most healthy individuals, this effect is transient and well-managed by the body’s own compensatory mechanisms, such as a temporary increase in insulin secretion.
 For individuals on a personalized wellness journey, understanding this interplay is key to interpreting their body’s response and achieving their desired outcomes.